jsolly/johnsolly.dev/src/pages/resume.md

 ## CAREER HIGHLIGHTS
 <div class="career-highlights">

-- **Increased Efficiency:** Achieved a 58% reduction in manual testing time through automated testing and rearchitecting manual QA test plans; this efficiency gain saved thousands of dollars and enabled the team to reach feature completion two weeks earlier each quarter, significantly accelerating project timelines.
+- <b>Increased Efficiency:</b> Achieved a 58% reduction in manual testing time through automated testing and rearchitecting manual QA test plans; this efficiency gain saved thousands of dollars and enabled the team to reach feature completion two weeks earlier each quarter, significantly accelerating project timelines.

 - <b>Innovation:</b> Championed the adoption of serverless technology stacks, reducing costs and complexities in geospatial application development.
 Additionally, I led the forefront in embracing the latest OGC standards and data formats, including ZARR, COG, STAC, and PMTiles.
 Pioneered integrating these cutting-edge technologies in critical projects, enhancing data processing speed, scalability, and infrastructure efficiency.